 Officially reuniting the Foxes of Hazelbadge Hall and Barnsleys of Netherwater Farm, Isaac Arthur Fox and Elizabeth Jane Barnsley married before coming to Canada.
 As described above, Elizabeth Jane's parents were Richard and Eliza, and her younger sister is Hannah.
 Hannah is listed under Netherwater Farm as Hannah Wragg on the 1891 census (http://places.wishful-thinking.org.uk/DBY/Bradwell/DBY9122-1.html ) along with her husband Thomas Wragg and their children, and under Hazlebadge Hall is listed Thomas Fox and his family.

 Unofficially reuniting the Foxes and Barnsleys is surprising evidence that has been recently uncovered: Hannah's first daughter, Lillian, was born out of wedlock and adopted by Thomas Wragg when he and Hannah were married.
 Paired with family rumours that have rippled down the generations that Lily's father was a Fox, is an anomoly in an Ancestry DNA match from a Fox descendant revealing that Lily's hereditary information belongs to Isaac Arthur Fox's genetic line.
-News from Hannah and Thomas to Isaac Arthur and Elizabeth Jane contain no hints regarding Lily's real father, but a nagging reality lingers that he could possibly be Isaac Arthur (and biologically be both a father and uncle - a Funkle ! ).
-Three letters from Netherwater Farm to Hamilton remain.
+Three letters remain between between Hannah and Thomas to Isaac Arthur and Elizabeth Jane, they contain no hints regarding Lily's real father, but a nagging reality lingers that he could possibly be Isaac Arthur (and biologically be both a father and uncle - a Funkle ! ).

 First two letters reprinted with permission from Maggie Fox.